 In 2009, 16 people in the city of Boston were killed by car accidents1 and 364 people were killed throughout the state of Massachusetts.2 In addition to the fatalities, many more individuals were injured in car accidents as well.
-These accidents included single vehicle accidents, multiple vehicle accidents, as well as accidents with pedestrians, bicycle riders and motorcycle riders.
+These accidents included single vehicle accidents, multiple vehicle accidents, as well as accidents with pedestrians, bicycle riders, and motorcycle riders.

-Whenever a car crash occurs, it can have life changing consequences.
+Whenever a car crash occurs, it can have life-changing consequences.
 It can also have legal consequences.
 To help you better understand the legal implications of a car accident so you can protect your rights, the Boston car accident lawyers at the Law Offices of Jeffrey S. Glassman, LLC have prepared some motor vehicle accident FAQ.
 These facts give you a good introduction to what you need to know after a Boston auto accident, but there is no substitute for proper legal advice.
 That's why we also offer free no-obligation consultations to car accident victims.
-Contact us today using our online form of via phone at (617) 367-2900 to learn how we can help.Massachusetts Car Crash FAQ
+Contact us today using our online form or via phone at (617) 367-2900 to learn how we can help.Massachusetts Car Crash FAQ

-The following motor vehicle accident FAQ provide general information on car crashes in Massachusetts.
+The following motor vehicle accident FAQ provides general information on car crashes in Massachusetts.
 Remember, every case is different and you should always consult with a car accident lawyer for advice on your situation:

 - Who is responsible for paying the bills after a car accident?